-A: Were are located at the foot of a forestry commission wooded hill in the heart of rural Dorset in What Thomas Hardy calls 'the vale of Blackmore' in his books.
-We are perfectly located for day trips to the beach or visiting local attractions such as Longleat safari park and Stonehenge.
+A: Were are located at the foot of a forestry commission wooded hill in the heart of rural Dorset in what Thomas Hardy calls 'the Vale of Blackmore' in his books.
+We are perfectly located for day trips to the beach or visiting local attractions such as Longleat safari park and the World Heritage site, Stonehenge.

 Q: What time is check-in and check-out?

 A: Check-in is from 2pm till 6pm on the day of arrival, check-out is by 10am on the day of departure.
 Late check-in and check-out can be arranged up to a week in advance of arrival, relevant fees apply.
 Please let us know your estimated arrival time for check-in.